quiqr/quiqr-book/content/docs/02-Reference/01-anatomy-of-poppygo-site/_index.md

 ---
-title: Anatomy of a PoppyGo Site
+title: Anatomy of a Quiqr Site
 weight: 10
 ---

-# Anatomy of a PoppyGo Site
+# Anatomy of a Quiqr Site

-## PoppyGo Data Directory
+## Quiqr Data Directory

-PoppyGo stores it's data in the ```Sukoh``` directory in the Home directory of the current user.
+Quiqr stores it's data in the ```Sukoh``` directory in the Home directory of the current user.

 ### Sukoh on Windows